grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

 For each zone, go through the following steps:

 1. Invoke the `/ingester/shutdown` API endpoint on all ingesters that you want to terminate.
-1. Wait until the API endpoint calls have successfully returned.
+1. Wait until the API endpoint calls have successfully returned and the ingester logged "finished flushing and shipping TSDB blocks".
 1. Send a `SIGINT` or `SIGTERM` signal to the processes of ingesters that you want to terminate.
 1. Wait until the blocks uploaded by terminated ingesters are available for querying before proceeding with the next zone.
 The required amount of time to wait depends on your configuration and it's the maximum value among the following settings:
    - The configured `-querier.query-store-after`